heidi-holappa/tira-labra-2022/documentation/how-to-guide.md

 # Installation

-Begin by downloading the project from GitHub.
-During the project stable releases will be published.
-Before the first release the project can be cloned.
+Begin by downloading the project from GitHub either by cloning the project or by downloading the [final release](#).

 Install dependencies with the following command:
 ```